Tundra-Editor/Tundra-Docs/docs/important/layers-and-tags.md

 ![setting the layer and the tag](../_images/setting-layer-and-tag.png)

-Additionally, you should mark your walls and floors as Navigation Statis if you plan to have enemies there.
+Additionally, you should mark your walls and floors as Navigation Static if you plan to have enemies there.
 Only Navigation static objects are included in the [Navmesh bake](navmesh), which is used by enemies.